 Welcome here visitor!
 Why don’t you spend some time here reading and know that you’re among good company.
 I battled with low back pain and various associated conditions for over a decade.

-…what advice would I give you?
+“What advice would I give you?

 2. Don’t WASTE your time and money on endless therapists and doctors who dispense copious amounts of inexperienced advice.
 It took me longer then I like to admit to wrap my mind around the complexities of this condition.
 Nevertheless, after sorting through good and bad advice based on my personal experience and educating myself, I can say it seems much more clear cut and straight forward to me now.
-If only I knew what I do now a decade ago :-(, I could have prevented my body from going to a full breakdown resulting in so many surgeries.
+If only I knew what I do now a decade ago, I could have prevented my body from going to a full breakdown resulting in so many surgeries.

 3. EDUCATE yourself so you can learn how to listen to your own body and decipher for yourself what advice is good to apply or throw away entirely.
 Never get caught in the same slumber that much of our medical world .is in on this medical condition.

 Unfortunately, at this time, there really isn’t very many skilled therapists or doctors in this field but with the right resources, you can actually piece your own treatment together.
 Secondly, if you search hard enough you may find a Physical Therapist who is willing to learn and you can educate him/her with the same material in order to help you with your treatments.
 If therapy stretches on too long without success, then the next best step is to travel to see one of the few therapists in the States who do know how to treat this condition.
 Lastly, you can investigate surgical intervention for your SI Joints as the next best option to failed therapy.